xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 Please note, multicast traffic does not follow the same constructs as unicast traffic for prioritization.
 All multicast traffic assigned to Traffic Classes 1-4 are treated as Low Priority and traffic assigned to 5-6 treated as high priority.

 ## Cisco 8000, 8010, 8600, and 8700 QoS
-The QoS configuration of the Cisco 8000 follows similar configuration guidelines as the NCS 540, 5500, and NCS 5700 series devices.
+The semantics of the QoS configuration of the Cisco 8000 follows similar configuration guidelines as the NCS 540, 5500, and NCS 5700 series devices.
+It utilizes the same traffic class structure, QoS groups, and priority level behavior to mark traffic and apply queuing behavior.
 Detailed documentation of 8000 series QoS including platform dependencies can be found at:

 <https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/qos/24xx/configuration/guide/b-qos-cg-8k-24xx.html>